crotty-d/calcium-spike-analyzer/README.md

 # Calcium Spike Analyzer

-Python modules for detection and basic analysis of spikes in intraneuronal calcium (represented by fluorescence signal) resulting from electrical stimulation.
+Small python package for detection and basic analysis of spikes in intraneuronal calcium (represented by fluorescence signal) resulting from electrical stimulation.
 Analysis can be done on individual data files (x = time, y = signal) or a directory of such files.

 ![alt text](https://github.com/crotty-d/calcium-spike-analyzer/blob/master/calspikes/results/568region_B_wholeplot.png)